 Reimbursement receipts should be submitted via the expense submission form or expense management system in a timely manner.
-Any expense submissions older than 60 days may not be reimbursed, at the discretion of the CFO, CEO, Area Superintendent or Superintendent of Schools.
+Any expense submissions older than 60 days may not be reimbursed, at the discretion of the CFO, CEO, Area Superintendent or Superintendent of Schools or designee (exception: if there is no area superintendent, the principal of the schools may be the designee).